DdEeXx3/UI_Kit/docs/doc4.md

 </p>
 <script async src="https://static.codepen.io/assets/embed/ei.js"></script>

+As you can see, primary color is a bright one.
+We proked the concept that it has font and border color of secondary one.
+That's why, primary color should be bright and secondary - dark.

 ## Hover effect

 Last area of styling buttons is their hover effect.
 We created 6 types of them: